wbenny/hvpp/README.md

 - **hvpp** is designed to run only on Windows - future work might focus on Linux.
 - **hvpp** currently doesn't exit VMX mode on sleep or hibernate ([S3 and S4][global-states] power states) - Intel Manual says we should do so - this is known limitation.
-- **hvpp** by default preallocates 256MB of non-pageable memory for it's own use (see `HvppMemorySize` in [main.cpp](src/hvpp/main.cpp)) - this should cover creation of EPT for systems with 4 logical cores and 8GB of RAM.
-  If your PC or VM has more resources, it might not be enough and you'd want to increase this value.

 ### License